CarlMurray/bliss-pp1/README.md

 - The active page a user is on is visually highlighted to help orient the user as they navigate the site.

 ## Landing Content
-- The landing page shows a visual illustration of a person in a yoga pose along with the large headline and a short paragraph of desriptive text - these elements immediately communicate the intent of the site.
+- The landing page shows a visual illustration of a person in a yoga pose along with the large headline and a short paragraph of descriptive text - these elements immediately communicate the intent of the site.
 - There are two CTAs on the landing page - the primary CTA ("Get started") links to the "Exercises" page and enables users to quickly engage with the site's content.
 The secondary CTA ("Learn more") links to the "About" page so users can read more about the site's purpose and intent.

 ## Homepage
 - On the Homepage, users are greeted with three concise paragraphs of text that are accompanied by engaging illustrations.
-These elements work in tandem to effectively communicate the value of the site to users, providing them with a clear understanding of the benefits that can be gained from utilizing the resources available.
+These elements work in tandem to effectively communicate the value of the site to users, providing them with a clear understanding of the benefits that can be gained from utilising the resources available.
 - Additionally, located at the end of the Homepage, a prominent CTA enables users to seamlessly transition from the Homepage to the Exercises page, where they can begin exploring the available content in more detail.

 ![Alt text](/assets/img/readme-img/home-page.png "Home page")

 ## Exercises
 - The site features an Exercises page which is where the main content of the site resides.
-- To help users easily navigate through the available resources, the content is thoughtfully categorized by exercise type.
+- To help users easily navigate through the available resources, the content is thoughtfully categorised by exercise type.
 To further enhance the user experience, a compelling combination of imagery and headlines is used to effectively communicate the theme of each video.
 This not only creates an aesthetically pleasing and visually engaging website but also helps users to quickly identify the content that is most relevant to their individual needs and interests.
 - Located at the bottom of the page, there is a user-friendly Newsletter form that encourages users to subscribe for notifications about new content, once they have explored the existing site offerings.
-This feature enables users to stay up-to-date with the latest mindfulness, meditation and yoga resources available on the site, making it easier for them to maintain their healthy habits and continue to prioritize their wellbeing.
+This feature enables users to stay up-to-date with the latest mindfulness, meditation and yoga resources available on the site, making it easier for them to maintain their healthy habits and continue to prioritise their wellbeing.
 - The Newsletter form uses validation to ensure an email address is entered.
 - Once submitted, users receive clear and informative feedback, and are directed to a Thank You page that features a prominent CTA designed to encourage them to continue exploring the site's content on the Exercises page.